ryomaD1225/line-bot/README.md

 # Aqua-bot

-A bot that tells you the location where the nearest laundry is.
+A bot that tells you the nearest laundry and food shops around you.

 ## Anything Else